Welcome to our EndNote guide

 The EndNote program enables you to store and manage your references, to create bibliographies and to use the "Cite While You Write" feature.

-EndNote X7.2 for PC and Mac are now available for download.
+EndNote X7.2 for PC and Mac are now available for download from the Downloads Tab on this site.
 PC users with MSWord 2013 or Office365 will need to download X7.
 Training materials on our site for EndNote X6 can also be used with EndNote X7.
 Learn about enhancements for sharing libraries with colleagues in X7.2 via Youtube.

 Note re updates

-Windows and Macintosh: X7.2 update is now available for download from the Thomson website.
+Windows and Macintosh: X7.3 update is now available for download from the Thomson website.

 Dropbox and EndNote Compatibility

 Dropbox (and other cloud drives like OneDrive, SharePoint, Google Drive and iCloud) are cloud based file sharing services.
 EndNote was not designed for compatibility with cloud based storage.
 While you can use these services to keep a backup copy or share a compressed copy of your database file(s), we do not recommend opening and/or using the database from that location.

 If you have your EndNote files or working Word Documents saved to Dropbox or any cloud storage, we recommend you copy/move the files to another location on your computer or remote drive before you open them.